 The flow indicator provides a score for each waterway, based on the modification of the flow regime from an unmodified reference condition.
 A highly modified waterway with large deviations from an unregulated reference condition will score poorly, while a waterway with an unmodified flow regime resulting in a flow regime similar to the reference condition will score well.
-Observed flow data are assessed for deviations from the reference pre-development flow data (specific to each assessment site and measured against rainfall for each reporting year) to create the flow metrics used for scoring. (see Section Error!
-Reference source not found. for further detail).
+Observed flow data are assessed for deviations from the reference pre-development flow data (specific to each assessment site and measured against rainfall for each reporting year) to create the flow metrics used for scoring. (see Section 3.1.2.2 for further detail).

-This is the fourth consecutive year of reporting flow scores.
 The flow tool is suited to basins where sufficient flow monitoring data exists and where there are no prolonged low or no-flow scenarios.
 Since 2019, flow scores have been reported for the Plane and Pioneer Basins, as there are sites with operational stream gauging stations that provide daily flow data, and time series modelled pre-development daily flows exist to provide the reference condition.
 The flow tool is scheduled to undergo a review process for future report cards in collaboration with the TWG and aquatic ecology experts to identify further refinements to the tool and methods, including rainfall seasonality.

-Observed daily flows (ML/day) were obtained from stream gauging stations managed by the QLD Government and reported via the QLD Government Water Monitoring Information Portal (water-monitoring.information.qld.gov.au/) (Table 5 and Figure 7).
+Observed daily flows (ML/day) were obtained from stream gauging stations managed by the QLD Government10 and reported via the QLD Government Water Monitoring Information Portal (water-monitoring.information.qld.gov.au/) (Table 5 and Figure 7).
 Gaps in observed daily flow data were 'patched' using the River Analysis Package (RAP), developed by the Cooperative Research Centre for Catchment Hydrology at Monash University, Melbourne.
-Modelled pre-development time series
+Modelled pre-development time series (100+ years, date ranging typically from 1890-2008) of daily flows (ML/day) were obtained from QLD Government hydrologic models (Integrated Water Quantity and Quality Model (IQQM)), which were developed for QLD basin water resource plans.
+This model excludes storages and extractions.